mklevin/react-resume/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Example

+You can check out an example site at https://mklevin.github.io/react-resume/.

 ## Getting started

 Getting your own resume site set up is quick and easy: